Here's Every 2020 Color of the Year So Far

-Behr has yet to release its official color of the year, but expect to find it in one of the three 2020 color palettes they recently announced.
-We have our eye on the Worldhood palette, comprised of warm, earthy colors that are just outside of neutral.
+Before Behr announced their color of the year we had our eye on the three 2020 color palettes they announced.
+Particularly the Worldhood palette, comprised of warm, earthy colors that are just outside of neutral.
 Erika Woelfel, Vice President of Color and Creative Services at Behr, said in a press release that these colors create an inviting environment—the kind restaurants, hotels, and other hospitality businesses strive for.
 Two of our favorite colors in the palette are Red Pepper, a dark red-wine hue, and Rumba Orange, their take on the burnt orange trend.

-We can't wait to see what other colors the paint companies (and Pantone) pick.
+We can't wait to see what other colors the paint companies pick.
 Will the year be marked with bright, bold shades, or will muted neutrals continue to be popular?